 Pre-project studies for the site connection and the 315 kV transmission power line relocation were done in 2018.
 In compliance with the Act to cap the rate of indexation of Hydro-Québec's domestic distribution rates and to increase the framework of the obligation to distribute electricity (Québec), a formal application for a 21MW block of energy was filed with Hydro-Québec dated May 17, 2023.
-Our application is currently being analyzed by the relevant authorities, and the process is proceeding according to plan.
+At this stage, although Hydro-Québec confirms that our project is of interest, the decision is postponed in view of the leeway currently available in the electricity sector and according to the Project schedule.